mapzy/mapzy/SELFHOSTING.md

 Create an `.env` file in the root directory of the app.
 Use `.env.example` as a template.
 If you are running on a managed service like Heroku or DigitalOcean, enter the environment variables in their system.

 ## Hosting
-Mapzy is a pure Ruby on Rails app requiring a PostgreSQL database and Redis.
+Mapzy is a pure Ruby on Rails app requiring a PostgreSQL database.
 Therefore, you can host it however you like.
 Below, we've added short guides detailing a few popular self-hosting options.

 ### Heroku, DigitalOcean and other managed services
 Managed services like Heroku, Digital Ocean and Render offer fast a quick and simple way to deploy Ruby on Rails apps directly from GitHub.
 If you're using a managed service, have a look at their documentation on how to proceed.
 Normally, this is pretty straight forward.